 Education Program internships offer valuable experience with events and conference planning and coordinating, syllabus and course design, project conception and management, all while enhancing the student experience here at EWC.
 Students work closely with EWC staff and build camaraderie on teams with fellow students.
 Direct questions to Steve Bell email@example.com (Exchange, IGSC), Karima Daoudi firstname.lastname@example.org (Exchange, East-West Fest), or Sophie Sidhu email@example.com (Community Building Institute, and/or speak with your program coordinator.

-Spring 2023 Announcement: While various internship positions are included on this page, only the following internships are currently being recruited, with greatest need for vacant positions in Spring 2023 (marked in bold).
-The deadline to apply for an internship this cycle is February 8 @ 11:59pm HST and applicant interviews will take place in the week(s) following the application deadline.
-The next application cycle will be in the Fall semester and an updated version of this matrix will be made available then.
+Fall 2023 Announcement: While various internship positions are included on this page, only the following internships are currently being recruited, with greatest need for vacant positions in Spring 2024 (marked in bold).
+The deadline to apply for an internship this cycle is October 9 @ 11:59pm HST and applicant interviews will take place in the week(s) following the application deadline.
+The next application cycle will be in the spring semester and an updated version of this matrix will be made available then.